 Click on images for enlarged views

 There is no luminous paint on the chapter ring, the north mark triangle (instead of a lozenge) on the disk is the same as on the Israel-made El-Op compass and there is no rubber ring on the back.
-The S/N beginning with the letter S never existed.
-This could be an original case recently completed by a forger...
+The S/N beginning with the letter S could be for STANLEY...

 item (made in India?)